• Skip to primary navigation

 Baghrir, also known as Moroccan pancakes or thousand-hole pancake, was one of my favorite weekend morning treats growing up.

-Semolina flour gives them a subtle nutty flavor that makes this classic dish a great accompaniment to coffee or Moroccan mint tea.
+Semolina flour gives them a subtle nutty flavor that makes this classic dish a great accompaniment to Moroccan coffee or Moroccan mint tea.

 ingredients to make pancakes